 Colleges and universities have always been attractive targets for hackers.
 While threats on the healthcare industry and corporate businesses account for a higher percentage of data breaches, the advent of online-learning models to support pandemic safety measures, have revealed a growing number of attacks on higher education.
-Schools collect sensitive data about students, parents and staff including financial and health information, and research institutions compile tons of critical information often communicated to government entities and healthcare organizations.
+Schools collect sensitive data about students, parents and staff.
+This information consists of financial and health data.
+Additionally, research institutions compile tons of critical information.
+This data is often communicated to government entities and healthcare organizations.
 The sensitivity and quantity of data collected and stored by schools lead to a major compliance challenges.

 Compliance Regulations for Higher Education

 The wide range of technical responsibilities required to keep a campus network running begets a broad set of compliance requirements.
 The Family Educational Rights and Privacy Act (FERPA) dictates that educational institutions have to maintain the safety of student records.
 If they don’t, they face penalties like loss of government funding in the event of a data breach.
 Payment card systems fall under the Payment Card Industry Data Security Standard.
 Research facilities working alongside government partnerships must contend with the Federal Information Security Management Act.
 Medical records entrusted to these schools have to deal with HIPPA requirements.
 It’s not easy to meet all of these compliance goals when university security teams are understaffed and underfunded, but the security-skills gap is not a new problem.
 The risk of cybersecurity attacks grows as the traditional network perimeter vanishes.